 |

-After a lovely sunset, the next day we were sailing in the Pulluche canal with much similar scenery – narrow channels and beautiful mountains spilling down into the water, but in addition this location was recognised as a biosphere reserve by UNESCO in 1979.
+Next day we were sailing in the Pulluche Channel with similar scenery – narrow channels and beautiful mountains tumbling down into the water, but in addition this location was recognised as a biosphere reserve by UNESCO in 1979.

 |